urbanopt/geojson-modelica-translator/README.md

 1. Update version in pyproject.toml
 2. Update CHANGELOG using GitHub's "Autogenerate Change Log" feature
 3. After tests pass, merge branch into develop
-4. From command line, merge develop into main `git checkout main; git pull; git merge --ff-only origin develop; git push`
+4. From command line, merge develop into main with: `git checkout main; git pull; git merge --ff-only origin develop; git push`
-5. In GitHub tag the release against main.
+5. In GitHub, tag the release against main.
 Copy and paste the changelog entry into the notes.
 Verify the release is posted to PyPI.